wraabe/Sum14DHCourseDev/CommandLine/CommandLinePowerShellTerminal.md

 ## Introduction to Command Line Interfaces

 Windows had two different command line interfaces, MS-DOS (command.exe or cmd.exe) and PowerShell (powershell.exe).
-MS-DOS ships with all versions of Windows, but PowerShell may need to be installed.
+MS-DOS ships with Windows, but PowerShell may need to be installed.
 On Macintosh computers, you will use a UNIX shell.
 The default Apple shell is called the Terminal.

 ## About Windows Command Line Tools

-Many PowerShell advantages over MS-DOS concern networking and system administration, which you are unlikely to need in this course, but two important advantages of PowerShell are that it is more like UNIX command line and has an Administrator mode.
+Many PowerShell advantages over MS-DOS concern networking and system administration, which you will not need in this course, but two important advantages of PowerShell are that it is more like UNIX command line and has an Administrator mode.
 On Windows 7 and later, MS-DOS may be denied access to system folders or commands.